About

 Syndicate & Hague is quite literally an intersection.
 It was the place where several generations of my family lived, and is the place where I learned to listen closely to the stories that get passed down and the identities we create in that process.

-This site focuses on Minnesota, genealogy, and how our individual and collective histories remain relevant today.
-It's a labor of love for me.
-While I've always collected family stories and found old records fascinating, once I started digging into records and constructing stories for myself and others that included newspaper articles and translated records from overseas I was hooked.
+This site focuses on Minnesota stories, genealogy, and how our individual and collective histories remain relevant today.
+I've always collected family stories and found old records fascinating, but once I started digging into records and constructing stories for myself and others that included newspaper articles and translated records from overseas I was hooked.